 Now that it’s legal to grow weed in South Africa, many people want to start growing their own bud to the best of their ability.
-If you want to grow high-quality marijuana, you need to make sure that you understand how LED lights work when growing weed.
+If you want to grow high-quality marijuana, you need to make sure that you understand how LED lights help with growing weed.
 When you properly understand how to use an LED grow light, South Africa’s blistering sun can’t even keep up.

 We’ve heard that LED lights are the future of growing indoor cannabis.
 So let’s get started and cover the A-Z of growing marijuana with LED lights.